jramos/cgminer_monitor/README.md

 # CgminerMonitor

 A monitor for cgminer instances.
+It periodically captures API command output to a MongoDB.

 ## Requirements